pbudzon/dhcp-php/README.md

 Simply to show it can be done.
 This code is not intended for production use, but as a learning exercise.
 It may be an easy way for PHP developers to learn more about DHCP protocol.

+For more details and to see the code in action, check out our blog post: [mysteriouscode.io/blog/dhcp-implementation-in-php/](https://mysteriouscode.io/blog/dhcp-implementation-in-php/)

 ## Running DHCPServer